Dynamic websites and single-page applications

 • Insert HTML and insert image changes, which are only reapplied when new elements display

-• Rearrange changes, which are never reapplied
+• Rearrange changes that are never reapplied

 • Everything else, which is reapplied when new elements display and when previously modified elements are mutated

-Optimizely Web Experimentation does not currently support rearrange tests (tests that swap the positions of nodes in a document) on dynamic websites but may extend support in the future.
+Optimizely Web Experimentation does not currently support rearrange tests (tests that swap the positions of nodes in a document) on dynamic websites, but may extend support in the future.

 Dynamic selectors